shopware5/devdocs/source/blog/_posts/2016-07-14-open-hackathon-review.md

 ![](/blog/img/open-hackathon-2016/phpstorm-plugin.jpg)

 ### Code name m2e (Meal to employee)
-Since a few weeks we have employee catering here at the Shopware HQ.
-But up to now the ordering process involves big spreadsheet in confluence (yikes!).
+For a few weeks now, we've enjoyed the luxury of employee catering here at the Shopware HQ.
+But, up until now, the ordering process has involved a giant spreadsheet in a confluence document (yikes!).

 To slimline the whole ordering process a RESTfuel API based on an existing Symfony application was created that is operated with a nice Angular based frontend.
-In the future this application will be also used to let attendees of our academy choose their meals.
+In the future, this application will also be used to so that participants in our in-house Shopware Academy can choose their meals.

 ![](/blog/img/open-hackathon-2016/m2e_erd.jpg)

 ### Unsplash
-Another team integrated [unplash](https://unsplash.com/) into the shopware media manger.
-Unsplash provides Do-whatever-you-want high-resolution photos via an API.
-This API was integrated into the media manager so you can find photos for emotion worlds etc. from unsplash.
+Another team integrated [unplash](https://unsplash.com/) into Shopware's Media Manger.
+Unsplash provides do-whatever-you-want, high-resolution photos via an API.
+This API was integrated into the Media Manager so that you can find photos for Shopping Worlds / Storytelling etc. from Unsplash.

 ![](/blog/img/open-hackathon-2016/unsplash.png)
 <div style="clear:both"></div>

 ### Meleven Image Cloud Integration
 <img src="/blog/img/open-hackathon-2016/meleven-logo.png" class="is-float-left" style="width:175px" />
-A few people from our partner shopmacher worked on an integration to the [meleven](http://www.meleven.de/) image cloud.
-This goes further that our current CDN support as all thumbnails are generated on-the-fly by meleven.
+A few participants from our partner shopmacher worked on an integration to the [meleven](http://www.meleven.de/) image cloud.
+This goes further than our current CDN support, since as all thumbnails are generated on-the-fly by meleven.

 <div style="clear:both"></div>
 ### Plugin System Developer Experience Improvements
-Improve the Developer Experience of the [new plugin system](developers-guide/plugin-system/) was another project that will have direct impact for shopware plugin developers.
-This involved thing like automatic registration of JS/LESS files or a more convenient way to register customer controllers.
+Improving the developer experience of the [new plugin system](developers-guide/plugin-system/) was another project that will have a direct impact for Shopware plugin developers.
+This involved topics like automatic registration of JS/LESS files and creating a more convenient way to register customer controllers.

 ### Shopware goes composer (part 2)
 <img src="/blog/img/open-hackathon-2016/logo-composer-transparent4.png" class="is-float-left" style="width:175px" />

-During the last (internal) hackathon I worked on a project called [Shopware goes Composer](blog/2016/02/11/projects-of-the-first-internal-hackathon-in-2016/#shopware-goes-composer).
-Goal of this project is to deploy shopware via git as a composer dependency as well as install plugins via composer.
-During this hackathon the team did great progress to reach this goal.
-There are still a lot of patches that need to be merged in the main shopware branch but "soon" it should be possible to deploy shopware from git.
+During the last (internal) hackathon, I worked on a project called [Shopware goes Composer](blog/2016/02/11/projects-of-the-first-internal-hackathon-in-2016/#shopware-goes-composer), the goal of which was to deploy Shopware via git as a composer dependency as well as install plugins via composer.
+During this hackathon, the team made great progress to reach this goal.
+There are still a lot of patches that need to be merged in the main shopware branch but "soon" it should be possible to deploy Shopware from git.

 <div style="clear:both"></div>

 ### Product Listing Improvements
-The next project will probably have the biggest visible impact for merchants.
-The team was working on shopware listing improvements like custom sort orders per category or variants in products listing.
+The next project will probably have the greatest visible impact for Shopware merchants.
+The team was working on Shopware listing improvements such as "custom sort orders per category" or "variants in products listing".

-## Some more pictures
+## Glimpse into the Open Hackathon

 ![](/blog/img/open-hackathon-2016/breakfast.jpg)